hmchen47/DataScience/Stats/ProbStatsPython/05-ProbIntro.md

 + Events
   + sometimes: care about one particular outcome; examples,
-    + temperature 98.6 ℉
-    + out hourse will win race
+    + our hourse will win race
-    + Dow Jones close at $18,040
     + get ready B+ in class
   + usually: interested in a set of possible outcomes; examples,
     + temperature > 98.6 ℉